vanruesc/octree-helper/README.md

 ## Requirements

-This helper can visualise any octree that satisfies the following protocols:
+This helper can visualise any octree that conforms to the following protocols:

 ```javascript
 interface Octree {